 You can review your auto financing options below, compare lenders’ qualification requirements, interest rates, repayment terms and select the best company for your needs.
 When you’re ready to move forward with a specific lender, just click on “Apply Now” next to their listing and you will complete the remaining steps of the car loan application online on their website.
 You can also pre-apply for an auto loan with Smarter Loans.
 We will help you find a credible lender in Saskatchewan that will process your auto loan request within 24-48 hours.

 Finding the best car loans in Saskatchewan is a step-by-step process.
 To find the best financing rates in Saskatchewan, you can start with the car loan lenders in your area.
-Private lenders, dealerships, and banks will all have different offers for you.
+Private & online lenders, dealerships, and banks will all have different offers for you.
 Try comparing all the options that are available to you.
-Your credit score will be the biggest limitation on the lenders and rates available to you.
+Your credit score & income will be key factors on the lenders and rates that are available to you.
 So, start by looking at the lenders who cater to buyers within your credit score range.
-When determining the cost of your loan, remember to factor in the sales tax.
-Taxes and any fees applied by the lender should be taken into account.

 To get approved for a car loan in Saskatchewan, you will need to pay attention to which lenders you’re the best fit for.
 A high credit score will make it easier to access better rates and better lenders.
 If your credit score is low, you can still look for bad credit car loans.
 But don’t worry, even if you have bad credit, you can find a fast loan.
-Also, your interest rate doesn’t necessarily need to be very high.
 Typically, a Saskatchewan car loan lender will want to perform a pull on your credit score.
 They will use your score to determine which rates they should offer you.
 You will typically need to present:

 One more important factor to keep in mind is that it is harder to get approved for a car loan when you buy a used car.
 Many lenders will refuse to finance a car that’s over 7 years old, regardless of your credit history.

 If you have a bad credit score, your loan options will be a bit limited.
 However, regardless of your credit history, you will be able to find a car loan in Saskatchewan.
-Auto loans for those with bad credit usually just carry higher interest rates.
-You can still always get a bad credit car loan in Saskatchewan if you have a good income.
+Auto loans for those with bad credit usually carry higher interest rates.
+You can still get a bad credit car loan in Saskatchewan if you have a good income.
 You will have better chances of getting a loan and a better rate if you purchase a newer car.
 Online loan providers might be your best option if your credit is low.

 Current auto loan rates in Saskatchewan are on par with Canadian national averages.
 Rates can start as low as 3%, but in extreme cases, they can be over 30%.
-The exact rates that you will be offered will primarily depend on your credit score.
+The exact rates that you will be offered will primarily depend on your credit score & monthly income.
 The higher your credit score is, the more lenders you’ll have access to and the better the rates they’ll offer you.
 If you want better auto loan rates, you will want to take out a shorter-term loan.
 With a shorter term, your total expenditure on a loan will be lower.
 However, you will also have to pay more in monthly payments until your term is up.
 If you want to make lower monthly payments in exchange for a higher overall cost, consider getting a car loan with a longer term.
 Once you look at interest rates, fees, and taxes, calculate rates that are available to you and decide accordingly.
-If you want help that makes this process much faster and simpler, you can use Smarter Loans to find the best available car loans.
-Keep in mind that used car financing is almost always more expensive than new car financing.
 The newer the car you’re purchasing, the lower the interest rate should be.